Same Content, Different Rating

 - In Europe, the series has a 7+ rating, except for Trials & Tribulations, which gets 12+.

 - Phoenix Wright: Ace Attorney - Dual Destinies is rated "M" (17+) but doesn't really feature anything out of the ordinary for the series.
-There are gruesome murder scenes and twisted villains, yes, but considering the series was never shy about depicting such things earlier, the whole thing can likely be chalked up to the Video Game 3D Leap
+There are gruesome murder scenes and twisted villains, yes, but considering the series was never shy about depicting such things earlier, the whole thing can likely be chalked up to the Video Game 3D Leap.
+The bump in rating could also be linked to the courtroom bombing, whose scene shows a fairly intense moment of people desperately trying to escape before the room explodes and another scene near the game's end shows a young Athena covered in her mother's blood; most content has their content ratings spike if children and disturbing scenes are mixed together.

 - Narrowly averted by Mario Kart 7 - while the final cut is given an ESRB rating of E like the rest of the series, pre-release trailers show that it was originally prepped to have an E10+ despite the sole content descriptor being "Comic Mischief".

-- Inverted with Kirby's Dream Land 3, where the game is rated E despite featuring Zero as a final boss, who gorily rips out his own iris.
+- Kirby's Dream Land 3 is rated E despite featuring Zero as a final boss, who gorily rips out his own iris.
 He proceeds to use his own blood as projectiles, too.
 Upon the release of Kirby's Dream Collection, the ESRB finally caught onto this and gave it an E10+ rating for "Animated Blood".

 - The Legend of Zelda: